 What in the world would ever bring you to the North Dakota prairie lands?
-How about the world’s largest metal sculptures?
-Seven massive scultptures placed out in pastures of rolling hills in the middle of nowhere was enough to get my attention.
+How about an enchanted highway with the world’s largest metal sculptures?
+Seven massive sculptures placed out in pastures of rolling hills in the middle of nowhere was enough to get my attention.

 So I went.